amartini51/swift-book/ReferenceManual/LexicalStructure.rst

 .. x``  Bogus `` paired with the one in the listing, to fix VIM syntax highlighting.

+..
+XXX
+   The expressions inside the \() are passed as arguments to the StringInterpolationProtocol.appendInterpolation(...) method that matches the arity and argument labels.
+   For example, \(x, with: y) becomes a call to appendInterpolation(x, with: y) The string literal's type
+   (which is probably from type inference) determines the type whose appendLiteral(_:) and appendInterpolation(...) methods are called.
+   The string literal's type's conformance to ExpressibleByStringInterpolation tells the compiler which interpolation type to use.

+       associatedtype StringInterpolation: StringInterpolationProtocol = String.StringInterpolation

 For example, all of the following string literals have the same value:

 .. testcode:: string-literals